Security¶

 | Delegated-task wake descriptions | A delegated task's description carried inside the wake message that tells an assignee to execute it | Always fenced as data; the OS "you are the assignee — execute this" framing is the trusted instruction |

 Memory is therefore covered on both directions: a memory read (recall or a memory-tool result) is fenced as external content on the way in, while a memory write is pattern-blocked at the write seam — a different mechanism (see the seam list above).
-Content that is deliberately not fenced: trusted-internal tool results, direct operator input (ask_user, chat messages — trusted by definition), pre-exec command argv (scanned, not fenced), and compaction input (secret-redacted, not fenced).
+Content that is deliberately not fenced: trusted-internal tool results, direct operator input (ask_user, chat messages — trusted by definition), the project context file (REYN.md/AGENTS.md — scanned, not fenced; #4830), pre-exec command argv (scanned, not fenced), and compaction input (secret-redacted, not fenced).

 Where it's still thin¶